jnese/ISLA_dashboard_TEMPLATE/README.md

 # ISLA Dashboard

+Before establishing your ISLA dashboard, you will first need to create your own copy of the ISLA Tracking Sheet and linked Sign-in/Out Form.

+You can find those instructions in the [ISLA_Tracking-Sheet_Set-Up_Instructions](./ISLA_Tracking-Sheet_Set-Up_Instructions.pdf) document here.

+*Note.* You will need data entries in your ISLA Tracking sheet before your ISLA dashboard can be launched.

 ## Shiny App Setup Guide

 This guide walks a new user from cloning the repo to a working local run of the ISLA Shiny app.